Rachael Taylor

 Rachael May Taylor (born 11 July 1984) is an Australian actress and model.
-Her first lead role was in the Australian television series headLand (2005–2006) as Sasha Forbes.
-She then made the transition to Hollywood, appearing in films including Man-Thing (2005), See No Evil (2006), Transformers (2007), Bottle Shock (2008), Shutter (2008), Cedar Boys (2009), Splinterheads (2009), Red Dog (2011), The Darkest Hour (2011) and Any Questions for Ben?
+She began her career as a model before transitioning to acting, gaining early recognition for the Australian television series headLand (2005–2006).
+She subsequently appeared in the films Man-Thing (2005), See No Evil (2006), Transformers (2007), Bottle Shock (2008), Shutter (2008), Cedar Boys (2009), Splinterheads (2009), Red Dog (2011), The Darkest Hour (2011) and Any Questions for Ben?
 (2012).

-She has also starred as Dr. Lucy Fields on Grey's Anatomy, as one of the Angels on the short-lived reboot Charlie's Angels (both 2011), as the main character on the ABC show 666 Park Avenue (2012–2013), and in the NBC action/thriller series Crisis (2014).
+Taylor is best known for portraying Trish Walker in the Marvel Cinematic Universe television series Jessica Jones (2015–2019), Luke Cage (2016) and The Defenders (2017).
+She also portrayed Dr. Lucy Fields on Grey's Anatomy (2011), an Angel in Charlie's Angels (2011), Jane Van Veen in 666 Park Avenue (2012–2013) and Susie Dunn in the NBC action/thriller series Crisis (2014).

-She starred in the Marvel Cinematic Universe streaming superhero television series Jessica Jones (2015–2019), Luke Cage (2016), and The Defenders (2017) as Trish Walker.

 Early life

-Taylor was born on 11 July 1984 in Launceston, Tasmania, the daughter of Christine and Nigel Taylor.
-She attended Riverside High School and Trevallyn Primary School.
-Taylor had wanted to be an actress since she was a child.
-Her childhood was filled with modelling and beauty pageants before she ventured into acting.
-She graduated from Riverside High School in 2000.
+Rachael May Taylor was born on 11 July 1984 in Launceston, Tasmania.
+Her English parents, Christine and Nigel Taylor, emigrated from Dorset and Lancashire respectively and met in Tasmania.

+Taylor attended Trevallyn Primary School and Riverside High School.
+She moved to Sydney at the age of 16 to become an actress, though later returned to Launceston to complete her high school education.
+She studied history and politics at the University of Sydney before leaving in 2006.

 Career

+Taylor modelled as a teenager, and reached the state finals of Miss Teen Tasmania and Miss Universe/Miss World.
+In 1998, she won the title of Miss Teen Tasmania.
+She stated in 2015: "I don't think that was a particularly healthy environment for a 14-year-old.
+I think women are asked to consider their beauty too much."

-Taylor modelled for Skye-Jilly International and competed successfully in the state finals of Miss Teen Tasmania 1998.
-She has appeared in a number of American productions – such as television movies about Natalie Wood and the making of Dynasty (where she played Catherine Oxenberg), and the horror movies Man-Thing and See No Evil.
+She made her acting debut in The Mystery of Natalie Wood, a 2004 television serial directed by Peter Bogdanovich.
+She appeared in a number of American productions – such as the television film Dynasty: The Making of a Guilty Pleasure (2005) (where she played Catherine Oxenberg), and the horror movies Man-Thing (2005) and See No Evil (2006).

 Taylor played Sasha Forbes on the short-lived Australian drama series headLand.
 On 3 April 2006, she was nominated for a Logie Award for Most Popular New Female Talent for her role on headLand.